malmgrenola/bowling-alley/README.md

   - Restaurant
   - Booking

-Each page includes a footer element containing all the neccesary information needed at a glance for the user.
+Each page includes a footer element containing all the necessary information needed at a glance for the user.
 This would include links to social media platforms, address information & opening hours.
 Additional elements such as booking rules download, gdpr information, vacancy Section could also be found in the footer at a later stage.
 The footer element is responsive and should flow with the device screen size.
 [Footer wireframe example](docs/wireframes/wf-footer.png)